Claire Foy Feels Guilty For Her New Role Because She Isn’t American

 "We know you're not really her — unless you were married to Neil Armstrong," Fallon joked.

-"I just apologise in advance," she continued.
-Of course, there's no need to apologise, especially when she'll be playing opposite Ryan Gosling, who, for the record, also isn't American.
+"I just apologize in advance," she continued.
+Of course, there's no need to apologize, especially when she'll be playing opposite Ryan Gosling, who, for the record, also isn't American.
 If anything, we're just happy she's setting out to do exactly what she wanted.

 "I’m sure to some people it sounds amazing but to us it’s like, seven years of playing the same person?" she told People about her departure from the Netflix series.
 "And this is a tough job, you know?
 It’s long, a good nine-monther.
 And that’s a lot of your life that you sign over to it.
 I’m going to miss it terribly.
 But I just can’t wait to see where it goes, I just can’t wait."